Answer

 Background checks also may include verification of previous employment, education, professional licenses, and personal or professional references.

-Background screenings can vary greatly depending on what is required of certain positions, industry standards, and state laws.
-DISA's products include:
+Background screenings can vary depending on certain positions, industry standards, and state laws.
+Background products can include,

 • Criminal History Checks (Federal, State, and County)